ihmeuw/vivarium_research/docs/source/models/risk_exposures/child_growth_failure/wasting_state_exposure/index.rst

 wasting category, or die.
 In this case of "CAT 1: severe wasting", simulants can also transition to "CAT 3: Mild wasting" via a treatment arrow, t1.

-We will use the GBD 2020 wasting and PEM models to inform this model, in addition to data found in the literature.
+We will use the GBD 2021 wasting and PEM models to inform this model, in addition to data found in the literature.
 We will derive the remaining transition rates from a Markov chain model, described in further detail below.
 Simulants in each wasting category will receive a corresponding relative risk for diarrheal diseases, measles, lower respiratory infections.

-The vivarium models for these three causes will draw from the corresponding GBD 2019 models, as GBD 2020 is not yet complete at this time (July 2021), and will be subject to updates and reruns.
-In addition, current scatters indicate that (unlike wasting and PEM), LRI, diarrhea and measles have not undergone significant changes between GBD rounds 2019 and 2020.
+For wave I of the :ref:`nutrition optimization model <>`, the vivarium models for these affected causes will draw from the corresponding GBD 2019 models until we update the entire simulation to GBD 2021 results.

 Assumptions and Limitations
 ---------------------------